For those on campus, you are welcome to join this discussion. Whig Senate chamber, 6-7pm. Masks optional (I’ll provide HEPA filtration, similar...

-Checks should be made payable to “Trustees of Princeton University” and mailed to Sam Wang, Electoral Innovation Lab, Neuroscience Institute, Washington Road, Princeton University, Princeton, NJ 08544.
+Checks should be made payable to “Trustees of Princeton University” and mailed to Sam Wang, Neuroscience Institute, Washington Road, Princeton University, Princeton, NJ 08544.

-A cover letter should be attached indicating that the gift is “for the exclusive use of the Princeton Gerrymandering Project and the Electoral Innovation Lab.”
+A cover letter should be attached indicating that the gift is “for the exclusive use of Prof. Sam Wang and electoral research.”
 Please include your email address for a confirmation!

 Credit Card gifts can be made using Princeton University’s Make a Gift Online(link is external) portal.
-Please be sure to include in the “comments” section of the online form that the gift is “For the exclusive use of the Princeton Gerrymandering Project / Electoral Innovation – (PN0019) Account 24400-B0996-FA508”.
+Please be sure to include in the “comments” section of the online form that the gift is “For the exclusive use of Prof. Sam Wang and electoral research (PN0019) Account 24400-B0996-FA508”.

 Wire Transfers (domestic or international) should be payable in U.S. dollars.
 Please notify us by email at email@example.com in advance of your intent to wire funds so that we may provide you with the bank receiving instructions.

-For more information on how to structure gifts or bequests to the Electoral Innovation Lab, please contact Prof. Sam Wang at (609) 258-0388 or by email at firstname.lastname@example.org.
+For more information on how to structure gifts or bequests, please contact Prof. Sam Wang at (609) 258-0388 or by email at firstname.lastname@example.org.